Corporate and social responsibility

 Toddington Rovers Football Club

-We are proud sponsors of the local junior football team Toddington Rovers, and in particular the Under 14s Dragons Team, who display the Computair logo on their team shirts.
+We are proud and long-standing sponsors of the local junior football team Toddington Rovers, and in particular the Under 14s Dragons Team, who display the Computair logo on their team shirts.

 Tring Rugby Union Football Club We are also delighted to sponsor Tring Rugby Club.
-Computair has supported two team players each season over a number of years and this season we also became shirt sponors for the M & J tour shirts.
+Computair has supported two team players each season over a number of years and has also been a shirt sponsor for the M & J tour shirts.

 Volunteering and fundraising